WillJeynes/SirTunnel/README.md

 1. It starts a standard [remote SSH tunnel][2] from the server port 9001 to local port 8080.
-2. It runs the command `sirtunnel.py sub1.example.com 9001` on the server.
+2. It runs the command `sirtunnel.py 9001 sub1.example.com sub2example.com` on the server.
-   The python script parses `sub1.example.com 9001` and uses the Caddy API to reverse proxy `sub1.example.com` to port 9001 on the server.
-Caddy automatically retrieves an HTTPS cert for `sub1.example.com`.
+   The python script parses the parameters and uses the Caddy API to reverse proxy both domains to port 9001 on the server.
+Caddy automatically retrieves an HTTPS cert for all domains.

 **Note:** The `-t` is necessary so that doing CTRL-C on your laptop stops the `sirtunnel.py` command on the server, which allows it to clean up the tunnel